Inappropriate behaviour in my company: what to do?

 Keep an eye on your employees

-What to do with a report?
+What to do when someone makes a report?

 Listen